yunaxin/Spotify_Predictive_Model/README.md

 ## Hypothesis Testing

-To investigate whether genre is associated with song popularity, we conducted a hypothesis test comparing the genre distributions of popular and non-popular songs.
+To investigate whether genre is associated with song popularity, we conducted a permutation test comparing the genre distributions of popular and non-popular songs.

 **Null Hypothesis**: The distribution of `track_genre` is the same for popular and non-popular songs. <br>
 **Alternative Hypothesis**: The distribution of `track_genre` differs between popular and non-popular songs.